A quick guide to vinyl heat transfer

 Plastisol transfers are created by screen printing your designs onto heat transfer (release) paper instead of printing directly onto your garments.
 These sheets of prepared films can then be stored and transferred onto your clothing on demand using a standard heat press.

-Plastisol heat transfers, as general rule have a shelf life of a minimum of twelve months (one year) and usually far longer than this provided the stock is stored in a stable temperature with a low humidity level.
+Plastisol heat transfers, as general rule have a minimum shelf life of twelve months (one year) but usually last far longer than this provided the stock is stored in a stable temperature with a low humidity level.
 This makes them suitable for jobs where quantities may depend on sales or where the total quantity of prints required is unknown.

 Benefits of plastisol transfers